 And the bonus?
 Black bean soup is really good leftover.
 Make a big batch and look forward to it for lunch the next day, or freeze half for another meal on a busy day.

-Serve black bean soup with warm whole wheat cornbread or cornbread muffins with herbs and cheddar.
-Tortilla chips and salsa are always good, too.
-If you like toppings, this soup is made for a dollop of sour cream or sliced avocado.
+If you like toppings, this soup is made for a dollop of sour cream or sliced avocado, or even guacamole.
 Shredded cheese is great idea, too, or a sprinkling of chopped jalapeño peppers, fresh cilantro or onions.

 - Onions, Carrots, Celery, Garlic – These building blocks give the soup tons of flavor.

-- Jalapeño Pepper – Leave the seeds and ribs in if you like extra heat, remove them if you prefer it a little more mild.
+- Jalapeño Pepper – Leave the seeds and ribs in if you like extra heat; remove them if you prefer things a little more mild.

 - Cumin, Chili Powder, Red Pepper Flakes, and a Bay Leaf – So much flavor in this soup!